fakharimran77/sdk-matterport-demo-js/README.md

 Fill the constant ```<MATTERPORT_DEVELOPER_KEY>``` in ```modules/matterport/matterportSdk.js``` with your matterport developer credentials.

-### From the project root, run a local web server and access using localhost.
+#### From the project root, run a local web server and access it using localhost.